canberkdurmus/microlab-2/README.md

 # Why not 10" rack?
 10" racks are beautiful, I built several for different use cases and I love them.
 But I needed something different:
-* It's considerably smaller than common 10" racks and while it can support almost all devices supported by 10" format.
+* Something considerably smaller than common 10" racks and while it can support almost all devices supported by 10" format.
-* It's square, so any panel/tray can be placed any side.
-It provides flexibility for cooling, cabling, HMI.
+* Something square, so any panel/tray can be placed any side.
+To provide flexibility for cooling, cabling, HMI.
-* Couple of PLA rolls are much cheaper than most 10" rack solutions.
-Also, M3 screws are also much cheaper than M6 rack screws while looking more proportional and being able to support the weight any equipment below.
+* Something fully 3D printable.
+Couple of PLA rolls are much cheaper than most 10" rack solutions.
+M3 screws are also much cheaper than M6 rack screws while looking more proportional and being able to support the weight of any equipment listed below.
-* It is's been fun to design and build it so far.
+* Something fun to design and build.

 # Components